3rdInsight/Uni2-Hyde-English-Voice-Replacement/README.md

 3. Put the .dll file in the root folder too
 4. that should be it

-if you have any issues just DM me on discord and I might be able to help (my user is 2ndinsight)
+if you have any issues just DM me on discord and I will likely be able to help (my user is 2ndinsight)